Set up Traxelio in the right order: verify vehicles, add alerts, invite the team, read the dashboard, and build the first month of operating data.

 Trip history records correctly after a short test drive

-If anything fails, schedule a technician visit directly from the app
+If anything fails, schedule a technician visit from the app

-Get notified when a vehicle exceeds a set speed.
-Great for safety and compliance.
+Get notified when a vehicle exceeds a speed threshold you set for that fleet.

-Know when vehicles enter or leave important locations like job sites or restricted areas.
+Know when vehicles enter or leave yards, job sites, cities, or restricted areas.

-Detect when vehicles are running but not moving, wasting fuel.
+Detect when vehicles are running but not moving so you can review waste or driver habits.

-Get alerts for vehicle movement outside of working hours.
+Get alerts for vehicle movement outside the hours you define.

 Get warned when a vehicle battery drops below a safe level, so you can act before the tracker goes offline.

-Receive instant notification if someone disconnects or cuts power to a tracker, a common sign of theft.
+Receive a notification if someone disconnects or cuts power to a tracker.

 Admin: Full access to all features, settings, and billing